monix/monix.io/docs/2x/eval/task.md

 ```

 Here, you'll see the "side-effect happening after only 1 second, but
-the the signaling of the result will happen after another 5 seconds.
+the signaling of the result will happen after another 5 seconds.

 There's also another variant called `delayResultBySelector`, where you
 can have another task signal the right moment when to signal the